CUBRID/cubrid-manual/en/install.rst

 Beginning with 2008 R4.0, CUBRID Manager Client is not automatically installed when installing the CUBRID package.
 For this reason, if you require CUBRID Manager you must install it separately.
 The CUBRID can be downloaded from http://ftp.cubrid.org.

-Including CUBRID Query Browser, a variety of drivers such as PHP, ODBC and OLE DB can also be downloaded from http://ftp.cubrid.org.
+A variety of drivers such as PHP, ODBC and OLE DB can also be downloaded from http://ftp.cubrid.org.

 For more information on the CUBRID engine, tools, and drivers, see http://www.cubrid.org.